The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

-1. Look at how `viewTasks()` is called in `menu.js` - it's called without any arguments: `viewTasks();`.
-But if you look at the function definition in `tasks.js`, it also takes no parameters.
-Why doesn't `viewTasks()` need any parameters when it displays the tasks?
+1. In `menu.js`, take a look at how the `prompt()` function is being invoked.
+Based on what you're seeing, how many parameters does the function seem to have?
+If you were the designer of that function what name would you give to its parameters?
 2. What if the programmer had written all the task logic directly in `menu.js` instead of creating separate functions?
-For example, look at the code inside `viewTasks()` - imagine copying all of that code and pasting it directly where `viewTasks()` is called.
-What would be the downsides of this approach?
+For example, look at the code inside `clearTasks()` — imagine copying all of that code and pasting it directly where `clearTasks()` is called.

+    ```js
+    else if (menuChoice === '3') {
+      tasks.length = 0;
+      console.log('All tasks cleared!');
+    }
+    ```

+    Would this code even work?
+Assuming you could get it to work, what are the downsides of doing this for potentially all of the tasks-related functions?
 3. What if we combined all the task-related functions (`addTask`, `completeTask`, `viewTasks`, `clearTasks`) into one giant function called `handleTaskOperations()`?
 What parameters would you need to include in order for it to work with all task-related operations?

 **My Notes:**